pvsr/qbpm/README.md

-native Mac application you can clone this repository or copy the contents of [`contrib/qbpm.platypus`](https://raw.githubusercontent.com/pvsr/qbpm/main/contrib/qbpm.platypus) to a local file, install [platypus](https://sveinbjorn.org/platypus), and use it to create a qbpm app by running `platypus -P contrib/qbpm.platypus /Applications/qbpm.app`.
+native Mac application you can clone this repository or copy the contents of [`contrib/qbpm.platypus`](https://raw.githubusercontent.com/pvsr/qbpm/main/contrib/qbpm.platypus) to a local file, install [platypus](https://sveinbjorn.org/platypus), and use it to create a qbpm app by running `platypus -P qbpm.platypus /Applications/qbpm.app`.
 That will also make qbpm available as a default browser in `System Preferences > General > Default web browser`.

 Note that there is currently [a qutebrowser bug](https://github.com/qutebrowser/qutebrowser/issues/3719) that results in unnecessary `file:///*` tabs being opened.

-## Future ideas that may or may not happen
-- Release through github
-- More shared or copied config and data
-- Use any profile as a base for new profiles (currently only the main config in `$XDG_CONFIG_HOME` is supported)
-- Source `autoconfig.yml` instead of `config.py`
-- Bundled config file optimized for single-site browsing
-- `qbpm.conf` to configure the features above
-- Someday: qutebrowser plugin